 Step 1 — Select the Map Layers widget from the widget controller or from the outline, as described in Step 1 above.

 Step 2 — In the Content tab, adjust the slider to enable Toggle layer visibility.

 You can experiment with other options and use Live view to examine how they work.

 Step 3 — Change the widget label.

-In the Style tab, edit the label to change it from the widget name “Map Layers 1” to “Layer Visibility.”
+In the configuration panel, click the pencil to edit the label to change it from the widget name “Map Layers 1” to “Layer Visibility.”

-Click the X to dismiss the Map Layer widget.
+Click X to close the Map Layer widget.

 Configure the Widget Controller widget

 The Widget Controller widget is a container for other widgets, in this case the Legend and Map Layer widgets.
 In the next steps you will change the shape and size settings that will be applied to all widgets within the widget controller.

 Step 1 — Select the Widget Controller widget from the outline.